Lancaster Chapter 13 Bankruptcy Attorney

-If you are one of the millions of Americans grappling with insurmountable debt and financial fears, you can find the support you need with our Lancaster bankruptcy lawyers at Wadhwani & Shanfeld.
-Over the years, our award-winning legal team has helped more than 20,000 clients across the Antelope Valley and Southern California, and has handled thousands bankruptcy filings, including those involving Chapter 13 bankruptcy.
+If you are one of the millions of Americans grappling with insurmountable debt and financial fears, you can find the support you need with our bankruptcy lawyers at Wadhwani & Shanfeld.
+Over the years, our award-winning legal team has helped more than 20,000 clients across the Lancaster, Palmdale, and Southern California, and has handled thousands bankruptcy filings, including those involving Chapter 13 bankruptcy.

 Known as the wage earner’s plan, Chapter 13 bankruptcy is often a debt solution for consumers who earn a regular income, and who have enough disposable income to make at least some form of payment toward pre-existing debts.
 Chapter 13 can be an effective option for consumers who wish to keep possession of certain property, including homes, and, like Chapter 7 bankruptcy, will still conclude with a discharge of remaining debts.